OleHolmNielsen/Niflheim_system/docs/Slurm_database.rst

 If you will use Ansible_ to manage the database, Ansible_ needs this Python package::

+  dnf install python3-mysql   # EL8 and EL9
   yum install MySQL-python    # CentOS7/RHEL7
-  dnf install python3-mysql   # CentOS8/RHEL8

 .. _Ansible: https://www.ansible.com/